gnolang/gnonative/README.md

 ## Build instructions

-### Install asdf for macOS 11, macOS 12 and macOS 13
+### Install prerequisites for macOS 11, macOS 12 and macOS 13

-(If you are on Ubuntu, see the next section to install asdf.)
+(If you are on Ubuntu, see the next section to install prerequisites.)

+Install Xcode.
 To install the Command Line Developer Tools, in a terminal enter:

     xcode-select --install